Repealing Essential Health Benefits Will Leave People with Preexisting Conditions Unprotected

 What would happen if the Essential Health Benefits are not required?

-The nonpartisan Congressional Budget Office’s (CBO) analysis of the House ACA repeal bill shines a light on the impact of allowing states to eliminate or weaken the essential health benefits.
+The nonpartisan Congressional Budget Office’s (CBO) analysis of the 2017 House of Representatives bill repealing the ACA shows the impact of allowing states to eliminate or weaken the essential health benefits.
 Half of people in this country live in states that would significantly weaken or eliminate their Essential Health Benefits.

 CBO estimates that 1 in 3 people live in states that would opt to remove certain benefits from its EHB that were typically not covered before the ACA, like maternity care, rehabilitative and habiliative care and mental health/substance use treatment.
 Another 1 in 6 people live in states that would make more aggressive changes, even eliminating the essential health benefits completely.